madiabio/Resume/README.md

 - 📄 [Download Transcript (PDF)](Transcript.pdf)
 - 🌐 [LinkedIn](https://linkedin.com/in/madiabio)

-These are some projects I have enjoyed working on:
 ## Projects
+These are some projects I have enjoyed working on.
 ### Neutral Fault Detection | Python | Feb 2025 (Ongoing)
 - Implementing anomaly detection methods for neutral fault detection based on an internal research paper.
 - Performed initial feasibility analysis with scikit-learn models.